Is A USDA Streamline Assist Refinance Right For You?

 There are quite a few advantages to taking out a USDA streamline assist refinance if you meet the eligibility requirements.
 One of the biggest benefits is that there’s no appraisal required, which will eliminate some of your out-of-pocket costs.

 The eligibility requirements are less strict than what you’d find with a standard refinance.
-Borrowers don’t have to show their debt-to-income ratio or undergo a credit check.
-And you don’t have to provide any income documentation.
+Borrowers don’t have to show their debt-to-income ratio, undergo a credit check or provide any income documentation.

 Plus, these loans tend to come with lower rates.
-And you’ll only be approved for the loan if it results in a savings of at least $50 per month, so you’re guaranteed to save money on the new loan.
+You’ll only be approved for the loan if it results in a savings of at least $50 per month, so you’re guaranteed to save money on the new loan.

 How Much Does This Cost?

-Anytime you refinance, closing costs are going to be one of the most significant expenses you incur.
-These typically cost 2% – 3% of the entire mortgage.
+Any time you refinance, closing costs are going to be one of the most significant expenses you incur.
+These typically cost around 2% – 6% of the entire mortgage.
 However, the USDA does allow you to roll these costs in with your mortgage, so you don’t have to pay them out of pocket.

 And you won’t have to pay for a new credit check or home appraisal, which will save you some money.
 But you will have to pay a new guarantee fee, which will cost about 1% of the total loan amount.
 And the USDA charges an annual fee of 0.35% of the total loan.